rdeane/MeqSilhouette/FAQs.md

 a number of errors/warnings that may appear but don't necessarily have any adverse effect.
 Furthermore, there are several types of errors that may not be easy to catch directly.
-As such, we include a list below of commonly-encountered errors/warnings and offer suggesgtions on what they might mean.
+As such, we include a list below of commonly-encountered errors/warnings and offer suggestions on what they might mean.

 ## Common errors/warnings